exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 be spent in the next anchoring tx).
 If so, nodes will wait until bitcoin network do not resolve its fork.

-### Bitcoin public keys

-As it was written earlier, every validator should store its own private key.
-According public keys are stored in the global configuration.

-### Funding UTXO
+#### Funding UTXO

-To refill anchoring address balance, system maintainers should generate bitcoin funding transaction that sends money to the current anchoring address.
+To refill anchoring address balance, the bitcoin funding transaction should be generated that sends money to the current anchoring address.
 Such transaction should be manually written to the global settings to ensure all validators include it further.

 The funding UTXO should get enough confirmations before being used.
 However, the network do not check number of confirmations for the